AnnaNCS/scheduling_algorithms/README.md

-# Scheduling Algorithms
+Operating Systems Project in C++, Fall 2021: Scheduling Algorithms

-Project: Overview of the main operating system scheduling algorithms and their comparisson.
-The current project includes implementation of FIFO and SJF in C. The instructions on how to run the code are included in the file.
+Project: Overview of the main operating system scheduling algorithms and their comparison.
+The current project includes the implementation of FIFO and SJF in C. The instructions on how to run the code are included in the file.

 The main goal of this project was to:

 * Overview, Implement, and Compare the algorithms
-* The comparisson of the algorithms will display cases in which each algorithm is at its best efficiency.
-Metrics such as time and speed will be compaired.
+* The comparison of the algorithms will display cases in which each algorithm is at its best efficiency.
+Metrics such as time and speed will be compared.

 To run the algorithm programs: